kamil-kw/BeBike/README.md

 -	The user has a clear overview of all products/product groups.

--	Before making a payment the total purchase price is displayed, and product quantities can be removed/ adjusted.
+-	Before making a payment, the total purchase price is displayed, and product quantities can be removed/ adjusted.

 -	Website has a secure payment method, giving the user comfort feeling

 # **2.1.4 Trends of Modern Websites** (#trends)

-Based on the new trends in the website design, I have used the concept from the 1980s – Memphis design, which in this case was making the main page design simultaneously more color, approachable and adventurous.
+Based on the new trends in the website design, I have used the concept from the 1980s – Memphis design, which in this case was making the main page design simultaneously more colour, approachable and adventurous.

 # **2.2.
 Structure** (#structure)